 Radio show & publication

-Sonic Feminist Fabulation (SFF) is an experimental radio format that merges performative practice with episodic broadcasts.
-Featuring Sudamerican sound artists, SFF provides an auditory experience about displacement, emancipatory listening, and diasporic memories.
-At WORM, choreographer Paula Montecinos Oliva and performance-media historian Megan Hoegter explore alternative paradigms by combining tarot reading and AI prediction.
-They investigate how algorithmic poetry can help envision an anti-colonial future.
+Sonic Feminist Fabulation (SFF) was an experimental radio format that merges performative practice with episodic broadcasts.
+Featuring Sudamerican sound artists, SFF provided an auditory experience about displacement, emancipatory listening and diasporic memories.
+At WORM, choreographer Paula Montecinos Oliva and performance-media historian Megan Hoegter explored alternative paradigms by combining tarot reading and AI prediction.
+They investigated how algorithmic poetry can help envision an anti-colonial future.

 Residency location: WORM Radio, De Boog Printing Studio